Gorgeous Smiles Dental

 Persistent Fever

 A fever above 100.4°F is a clear sign that your body is fighting an infection.
-When it persists or gets higher, it may mean the infection has spread.
+When it persists or climbs higher, it may mean the infection has spread beyond the mouth.

 Swelling Extending Beyond the Jaw